talipdurgun/studyplanforlaw/README.md

 # Legal Study Planner for Claude

+This skill is extracted from the Claude Legal Plugin.
 To use this repository with Claude, you first need to upload the `.md` file included in this repo into Claude’s **Customize** section.

 After that: